Emotions are much like waves, we can’t stop them from coming but we can choose which one to surf. – Jonathan Martensson

-You are experiencing disappointment because you are interpreting a situation or a set of circumstances in a specific way that naturally leads you to feeling disappointed.
-Instead of looking for solutions and answers, you are stuck within a muddy pit full of unfulfilled goals, objectives and dreams that never became reality.
+You are experiencing disappointment because you are interpreting a situation or a set of circumstances in a specific way that naturally leads you to feel disappointed.
+Instead of looking for solutions and answers, you are stuck in a muddy pit full of unfulfilled goals, objectives and dreams that never became reality.

 Whenever we experience disappointment, we always wish that things could have been different.
 However, no matter how hard we try, we can’t change the past, although we can alter our experience of the past in a positive way.